We exist to keep alive the memory of 77 Squadron Royal Air Force, all who served in it and especially those killed in action.

 The Association is open to all with an interest in the squadron; and especially welcome if you are related to someone who served with the squadron in whatever capacity.

-THE ASSOCIATION: Following the sad passing of our Secretary, Treasurer, Historian, and Editor, Van Wilson, in July 2023, we have re-formed the Committee and the next issue of the magazine is now ready and mailed to members.
+THE ASSOCIATION: Following the sad passing of our Secretary, Treasurer, Historian, and Editor, Van Wilson, in July 2023, we have re-formed the Committee.
 Van was known to all who attended the reunions and to many in correspondence.
-The magazine pays tribute to her.
 You can read more about her remarkable life here.

-To renew your annual subscription: £10 for UK and £15 overseas, please either pay by cheque to: 77squadron association, 24 Blakeney Place, York YO10 3HZ or direct to the bank account: Account name: 77 Squadron Association; Account Number: 92348036; Sort code: 09 01 28
+Existing members: To renew your annual subscription from 1st January: £12 for UK .
+Overseas: £17 to include a printed and mailed magazine or £12 to include an emailed magazine.
+Pease either pay by cheque to: Hon Treasurer, 77 Squadron Association, 24 Blakeney Place, York YO10 3HZ or direct to the bank account: Account name: 77 Squadron Association; Account Number: 92348036; Sort code: 09 01 28 and inform us by email: info@77squadron.org.uk

 We are all volunteers on the committee which now comprises: